-If your brand qualifies as a copyright work, this could provide an additional or alternative ground for protection.
-The Chinese trade mark law recognises that earlier copyright provides a ground for revoking a registered trade mark.
+If your brand qualifies as a copyrighted work, this could provide an additional or alternative ground for protection.
+The Chinese trademark law recognizes that earlier copyright provides a ground for revoking a registered trademark.
 Ideally one should produce all the relevant drawings, sketches, assignments to prove copyright.
 Having a voluntary copyright registration in China or in other jurisdictions would also come in handy as evidence of ownership.

 Develop a Policy